stonepros/stone/doc/stonefs/dirfrags.rst

 users and administrators, and all the configuration settings mentioned here should be left at their default values.

-While directory fragmentation enables CephFS to handle very large numbers of entries in a single directory, application programmers should remain conservative about creating very large directories, as they still have a resource cost in situations such as a CephFS client listing the directory, where all the fragments must be loaded at once.
+While directory fragmentation enables StoneFS to handle very large numbers of entries in a single directory, application programmers should remain conservative about creating very large directories, as they still have a resource cost in situations such as a StoneFS client listing the directory, where all the fragments must be loaded at once.

 .. tip:: The root directory cannot be fragmented.